EUGENIE AND JULES ARE BEST FRIENDS AND ABOLITIONISTS

 Currently, Princess Eugenie works for Hauser & Wirth as a Director.
 She supports various charitable organisations such as Tate Modern and The Serpentine and holds various Ambassador and Patron roles at charities including Blue Marine Foundation, Teenage Cancer Trust, the European School of Osteopathy, and the Elephant Family.

 Julia has been working in this field since her visit to Women’s Interlink Foundation in 2012.
 Once exposed to the shocking and hard truths of human trafficking, she made it her mission to investigate further.

 Julia has since worked with organisations such as the McCain Institute, the UN Trust Fund to End Violence Against Women, and the US State Department’s Office to Monitor and Combat Trafficking in Persons.
 She has spent time with victims, charities, law enforcement agencies, policy makers and business leaders to help identify where she could make a difference and take action to fight this organised crime.

 Julia also works for San Francisco based AI company, Scale AI, as their Head of UK.
 Scale AI helps large enterprises and government organisations unlock value from their data.
 She previously worked at Afiniti, a world leading applied artificial intelligence and advanced analytics provider.
 She has also completed a PGDip at Saïd Business school at The University of Oxford.
 She wrote her thesis on how large businesses take on more responsibility in combatting societal issues such as modern slavery.

 With Support From

 Ross joined Google in 2010 and shortly after partnered with the Google Ideas team on the Summit Against Violent Extremism, sparking his interest in tech-led social good movements.
 He is focused on leveraging technology and social media to combat modern slavery and human trafficking.

-Caroline Haughey, QC
+Caroline Haughey OBE, QC